aPoluden/DatacardViewer-Update/RooWorkspace.md

 ### Other problems using THttpServer

 If it's not available to configure THttpServer check for ROOT latest releases.
 Or problem can be caused by old C++ gcc or g++ compilers versions which don't support some features.
-You need to update them and enable in g++ compiler c++11 fetures.
+You need to update them and enable in g++ compiler c++11 features.
 [How to update C++ compiler](http://google.com)
 [How to enable c++11 features](http://stackoverflow.com/questions/17378969/how-to-change-gcc-compiler-to-c11-on-ubuntu)